fogzii/lab05_deploy/README.md

 1. It is possible to complete this lab without finishing `lab05_forum` - you can simply deploy the starter code in `lab05_forum`, as the only routes we will assess are the root (`/`) and echo (`/echo/echo`).
 However, you should still clone and install the necessary packages as per the instructions in `lab05_forum` before attempting `lab05_deploy`.

-1. Although it is not a requirement that you deploy to Alwaysdata in this lab, we recommend doing so as you will receive the most support from our staff this way.
+1. Although it is not a requirement that you deploy to alwaysdata in this lab, we recommend doing so as you will receive the most support from our staff this way.

 ## Background